You may also like

 The Early Dynastic period started in Iraq with the Sumerians (the country’s native populace) in 2800 BC.
 Before turning into a sprawling unified kingdom, lived in a “City-State” era.

-The Early Dynastic period ended when Sargon of Akkad unifying Iraq into a single kingdom (2371 BC- 2316 BC).
+This period ended when Sargon of Akkad unifying Iraq into a single kingdom (2371 BC- 2316 BC).
 Since then, the middle and southern sections of this kingdom were called “Sumer and Akkad”.

 During these two epochs, literature and mythology were introduced in this land.
 This applies also to managing grassroots’ affairs, including commercial transactions and personal status affairs.
 In addition to the expansion of agriculture, Iraq was able to secure the start of urban life and mining.
 This applies also to crafting wheeled carts, plows, and sailing ships.